Launch of Geneva foundation to promote ethics in digital world

 “We need public-private partnerships,” Maurer declared, adding that the new platform must build trust, transparency and encourage commitments.

 A policy paper discussed at the Geneva gathering had been prepared by an independent group of experts from Swiss universities.
-It said that while digital disruption is changing the world, it must always serve people and place them at the centre.
+It said that while digital disruption is transforming the world, it must always serve people and place them at the centre.

 Leuthard added: “The common objective is to credibly promote the enormous potential of digital technologies so that they benefit everyone".
 Citizens must be able to trust these new technologies, hence the importance of clear rules, she added.